 51 planes have been leased, which will operate over 1000 flights over the next 2 weeks.
 Tourists will be transported at the end of each holiday.
 Authorities said no one should shorten their vacation or go to the airport without checking the status of their planned flights.

 Over 50 000 of Thomas Cook tourists are stranded in Greece

-Over 50 000 of Thomas Cook tourists are stranded on the Greek islands, and over 21 000 of British have been stranded in Turkish destinations.
+More than 50 Thomas Cook tourists are stranded in the Greek islands, and more than 000 Britons are stranded in Turkish destinations.
 But the first flight will be operated on the New York - Manchester route.

 For other tourists, Thomas Cook, who has to travel to other countries around the world, the hope lies with the ATOL insurer and the authorities of each country.

 Over 21 000 of Thomas Cook employees lost their jobs